2X MATCH: 2X MATCH Today, your gift is DOUBLED for 2X the impact on lifesaving research.

 Progress Thus Far

 Working with a multidisciplinary team, Dr. Fallowfield has designed, implemented, and evaluated the TRUSTING educational training program for healthcare professionals—this serves as a guide for discussing BRCA mutations with patients and families.
-They have demonstrated the efficacy of TRUSTING and are conducting workshops to facilitate its worldwide implementation.
+They have demonstrated the efficacy of TRUSTING and are conducting workshops to facilitate its expanded implementation by training additional facilitators worldwide.
 The team has also re-configured some of the materials as modules for potential on-line application.
 In related work, results from the IMPARTER study that utilized short information films to improve literacy around genetic expression profiling (GEP) testing. demonstrated that the GEP films were not only more effective than leaflets in conveying the information to patients, but volunteers also preferred the films to the leaflets citing clarity of the language used, engaging clips of doctors with patients, clear explanatory graphics, and the reassuring pace and tone of the commentator.
 The team has expanded their findings to a larger cohort of breast cancer patients.
-To date, 163 out of the target of 250 participants have been recruited across 16 different breast cancer centers.
+To date, 163 out of the target of 250 participants have been recruited across 16 breast cancer centers.
 The films have been translated into Italian, Spanish, French, Urdu, Bengali, Hindi, and Punjabi to increase the study’s global reach.

 What’s next